-There are plenty of things one can do on this auspicious night to maximise our blessings and reward.
+There are plenty of things you can do on this auspicious night to maximise your blessings and reward.
 We have detailed some of these below:

-The act of giving is an act that is greatly rewarded by Allah SWT and is greatly encouraged during the Holy month of Ramadan.
-If the rewards and blessings of giving in this month are so great, can you imagine what the rewards for giving on this night of Laylatul Qadr will be like?
+The act of giving is an act that is greatly rewarded by Allah (SWT) and is encouraged during the Holy month of Ramadan.
+If the rewards and blessings of giving in this month are so great, can you imagine what the rewards for giving on the night of Laylatul Qadr will be like?

-Whether you choose to help someone in need by way of donating your time or contributing money; by giving towards sadaqah jaariyah on behalf of a deceased loved one or should you choose to donate your zakat, ensure you give as much as possible on this auspicious night.
+Whether you choose to help someone by donating your time or contributing money, giving towards Sadaqah Jariyah on behalf of a deceased loved one, or donating your Zakat, ensure you give as much as possible on this revered night.
 Even the smallest act of giving someone a glass of water or smiling at another being is a great act of charity in Islam.

 Send your Ramadan donations with Muslim Aid this year and ensure your generosity goes towards those who need it the most.

-The Holy Prophet Muhammed (PBUH) used to spend the final ten days of this Holy month in I’tikaaf at the Masjid.
-I’tikaaf is the act of performing continuous prayer and Dhikr (devotional prayers/remembrance of Allah SWT) at the Masjid for a prolonged period of time, without leaving.
+If you’re wondering how to pray on Laylat-ul-Qadr, the Prophet Muhammed (PBUH) used to spend the final 10 days of this Holy month in I’tikaaf at the Masjid.
+I’tikaaf is the act of performing continuous prayer and Dhikr (devotional prayers/remembrance of Allah (SWT)) at the Masjid for a prolonged period of time, without leaving.

-If you cannot perform I’tikaaf during the last ten nights it is strongly recommended to spend the actual night of Laylat-ul-Qadr in ibaadah, at the Masjid, reciting dua and seeking repentance as much as you can.
-As mentioned above, reciting the Holy Qur’an and supplications are recommended, along with reciting tasbih prayers and the recommended amaal for Laylat-ul-Qadr during the course of the night.
+If you cannot perform I’tikaaf during the last 10 nights, it is strongly recommended to spend the actual night of Laylat-ul-Qadr in ibaadah at the Masjid, reciting Dua and seeking repentance as much as you can.
+As mentioned above, reciting the Holy Qur’an and supplications is recommended, along with reciting tasbih prayers and the recommended Amaal for Laylat-ul-Qadr during the course of the night.

-The night of Laylat-ul-Qadr is a night for reflection, so ensure you evaluate yourself as a person and ask yourself these things: As a Muslim, are you humble?
-Is there more you can do for your amaal or is there more you could do for others whilst you still have the opportunity?
+The Night of Power is a time for self-evaluation, meaning you should reflect upon yourself and question these things: as a Muslim, are you humble?
+Is there more you can do for your Amaal, or is there more you could do for others whilst you still have the opportunity?
 Are you a good person?
 Do you have decent characteristics?
 Have you got good morals and values?
-Do you have good akhlaaq?
+Do you have good Akhlaaq?
 Could you be a better person?

-Identify all the things you feel you could change or better about yourself; be your own worst critic as none of us are perfect and there is always room for improvement.
+Identify all the things you feel you could change or better about yourself; accept that no one is perfect, and be your own harshest critic in order to improve.

 Brothers and sisters, remember, on this auspicious night it is important that we make the most of the blessings whilst we can.
 Refrain from day to day activities of daily life such as watching TV and indulging in trivial worldly acts.
 Take just this one night, pray as much as you can, give as much as you can and reap a multitude of rewards for your Aakhirah (Hereafter).